-The GSA is actively seeking funds and resources to expand monitoring in Butte Valley and the 194 surrounding watershed to resolve data gaps on Snow Water Equivalent (SWE) in upper eleva-195 tions, stream flow along Prather Creek, evapotranspiration for crops and native vegetation, and 196 groundwater elevation at important locations throughout the watershed.
-No SWE stations exist in 197 the Butte Valley watershed but a significant portion of precipitation appears to fall as snow.
-Most 198 surface water in Butte Valley has periodic observations of flow however the GSA seeks to improve 199 record keeping with continuous data collection and stream profile development pending appropri-200 ate funding.
-Pending funding approval, the GSA plans to operate evapotranspiration study sites 201 in both native vegetation and agricultural land throughout the Butte Valley watershed to constrain 202 and calibrate the water budget model.
-Additional details on how the GSA will address data gaps 203 are included in Appendix 3-A. 204
+The GSA is actively seeking funds and resources to expand monitoring in Butte Valley and the surrounding watershed to resolve data gaps on Snow Water Equivalent (SWE) in upper elevations, stream flow along Prather Creek, evapotranspiration for crops and native vegetation, and groundwater elevation at important locations throughout the watershed.
+No SWE stations exist in the Butte Valley watershed but a significant portion of precipitation appears to fall as snow.
+Most surface water in Butte Valley has periodic observations of flow however the GSA seeks to improve record keeping with continuous data collection and stream profile development pending appropriate funding.
+Pending funding approval, the GSA plans to operate evapotranspiration study sites in both native vegetation and agricultural land throughout the Butte Valley watershed to constrain and calibrate the water budget model.
+Additional details on how the GSA will address data gaps are included in Appendix 3-A and implementation in Chapter 5.